Why It Works

 In a large mixing bowl, combine masa harina and broth.

 Combine lard, salt, and baking powder and, using an electric mixer, beat at medium-high speed until lightly whipped, about 1 minute.

 Add 1/4 of the re-hydrated masa at a time to the lard, beating between additions until thoroughly incorporated.
 The masa should be soft and spreadable, with a hummus-like texture.

 Cover masa with plastic and refrigerate for 1 hour.

-Assembly and Baking: Preheat oven to 375°F. Remove masa from refrigerator, discard plastic, and re-whip, adding water 1 tablespoon at a time, if necessary, to return it to original hummus-like texture.
+Assembly and Baking: Preheat oven to 375°F (190°C).
+Remove masa from refrigerator, discard plastic, and re-whip, adding water one tablespoon at a time, if necessary, to return it to original hummus-like texture.
 Lightly grease a 12-inch cast iron skillet or 3-quart casserole dish with cooking spray or oil, wiping up any excess.

 Scrape 2/3 of masa into skillet and press to form an even thin layer on bottom and edge of pan.